-The Society paid \$1,162,806 (2022 - \$1,238,107) for employer contributions to the plan in fiscal 2023.
+The Society paid \$1,356,196 (2023 - \$1,162,806) for employer contributions to the plan in fiscal 2024

-The next valuation was dated as at December 31, 2022, with results available in 2025.
+The next valuation will be as at December 31, 2024.

 Employers participating in the plan record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
 This is because the plan records accrued liabilities and accrued assets for the plan in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plan.